haya-noor/SwaggerBackend/README.md

    ```

 ## Schema Upload Process
-After generating the schema using TSOA, the `storingSchema.ts` script uploads the generated `schema.json` to Google Drive.
+After generating the schema using TSOA, the `UploadSwagger.ts` script uploads the generated `schema.json` to Google Drive.
 This script runs before every commit or build using Husky.

 ### Step-by-Step Process